-- (a) Practices prohibited under this section in connection with a residential real estate-related transaction include the following, unless there is a legally sufficient justification for the practice: - (1) Making available, or making unavailable, a residential real estate-related transaction in a manner that results in a discriminatory effect based on membership in a protected class; - (2) Establishing the terms or conditions of a residential real estate-related transaction in a manner that results in a discriminatory effect based on membership in a protected class; - (3) Failing or refusing to provide information regarding a residential real estate-related transaction; or failing or refusing to provide information regarding application requirements, procedures, or standards for the review and approval of the residential real estate-related transaction; or providing information which is inaccurate or different from that provided others, in a manner that that results in a discriminatory effect based on membership in a protected class;

-- (4) Imposing different terms or conditions on the availability of a residential real estaterelated transaction in a manner that results in a discriminatory effect based on membership in a protected class; - (5) Determining the price or other terms or conditions in connection with a residential real estate-related transaction in a manner that results in a discriminatory effect based on membership in a protected class; - (6) Subjecting a person to harassment that affects a residential real estate-related transaction, in a manner that results in a discriminatory effect based on membership in a protected class; and - (7) Conditioning the availability of a residential real estate-related transaction, or the terms or conditions thereof, on a person's response to harassment in a manner that results in a discriminatory effect based on membership in a protected class. - (b) Practices in this section may also be a discriminatory practice if they violate section 12955.8(a) of the Act and any implementing regulations by intentionally discriminating on the basis of membership in a protected class.
+- (1) Making available, or making unavailable, a residential real estate-related transaction in a manner that results in a discriminatory effect based on membership in a protected class; - (2) Establishing the terms or conditions of a residential real estate-related transaction in a manner that results in a discriminatory effect based on membership in a protected class; - (3) Failing or refusing to provide information regarding a residential real estate-related transaction; or-failing or refusing to provide information regarding application requirements, procedures, or standards for the review and approval of the residential real estate-related transaction; or providing information which is inaccurate or different from that provided others; in a manner that that results in a discriminatory effect based on membership in a protected class; - (4) Imposing different terms or conditions on the availability of a residential real estaterelated transaction in a manner that results in a discriminatory effect based on membership in a protected class; - (5) Determining the price or other terms or conditions in connection with a residential real estate-related transaction in a manner that results in a discriminatory effect based on membership in a protected class; - (6) Subjecting a person to harassment that affects a residential real estate-related transaction, in a manner that results in a discriminatory effect based on membership in a protected class; and - (7) Conditioning the availability of a residential real estate-related transaction, or the terms or conditions thereof, on a person's response to harassment in a manner that results in a discriminatory effect based on membership in a protected class. - (b) Practices in this section may also be a discriminatory practice if they violate section 12955.8(a) of the Act and any implementing regulations by intentionally discriminating on the basis of membership in a protected class.
+Residential real estate-related practices are also prohibited if they intentionally discriminate on the basis of membership in a protected class.